|

 defparam as a synthesizable syntax).
 The default values of these salts

 are same as what the original MD5 algorithm suggested.
+6. Bug reportingAlthough some moderate amount of testing has been done, user

 testing is always welcome.
 If you find a problem, please file a bug